 3. West and Turner

-A good accessible outline of Muted Group Theory is provided in West and Turner’s textbook.
+A good accessible outline of MGT is provided in West and Turner’s textbook.

 West and Turner explain that there are some strategies marginalized groups can use to avoid being muted.

 - Explicitly point out when language mutes people.

 - Celebrate and promote marginalized language practices.